beejjorgensen/bgc/src/bgc_part_3490_atomics.md

 specified by the code.

 One won't say, "But didn't _B_ happen before _A_?" if the rest of them say, "_A_ definitely happened before _B_".
+They're all friends, here.

 In particular, within a thread, none of the acquires and releases can be reordered with respect to one another.
+This is in addition to the rules about what other memory accesses can be reordered around them.

 This rule gives an additional level of sanity to the progression of atomic loads/acquires and stores/releases.